dcos/dcos-cli/design/login.md

     `start_flow_url` endpoint.
 - **browser-prompt-authtoken** : Open the browser at the page referenced in `start_flow_url`.
-The user is then expected to continue the flow in the browser, eventually they are redirected to a page with a login token to copy-paste from the browser to their terminal.
+The user is then expected to continue the flow in the browser, eventually they are redirected to a page with a login token to copy-paste from the browser to their terminal (in some cases the token will be intercepted directly by the CLI, see `Local web server` section).
 POST this token to `/acs/api/v1/auth/login`.
 - **browser-prompt-oidcidtoken-get-authtoken** : Open the browser at the page referenced in `start_flow_url`.
 The user is then expected to continue the flow in the browser, eventually